 - If you test into a L300-level or L400-level course OR a G300-level or G400-level course and complete it with a C or better, you can claim special credit for L200/G200 and/or L250/G250.

-Latin students can get study help from our graduate Latin instructors.
+Latin students can get study help from our Latin instructors.
 For more personalized help, we have a peer-tutoring program in which advanced undergraduate Latin majors work with you by private arrangement.
+Our Latin peer tutors are available to work with Latin students in IU classes and at local high schools.